Brian Lane, The Butchers Reviews

 Brian Lane, The Butchers

-Average Ratings for Brian Lane, The Butchers
+Brian Lane, The Butchers - Synopsis: "the But

-General comments: Brian Lane, The Butchers - Synopsis:
+Brian Lane, The Butchers - Synopsis:

 "The Butchers covers more than thirty cases of cold-blooded killers who compounded their original crimes of murder with deliberate and macabre mutilations.
 From Catherine Haynes who set a trend in dismemberment in 1726 when she hacked off her husband's head and tossed it into the Thames, to Dennis Nilsen who was doing much the same to his victims in 1983; from Marcel Petiot's quicklime pits in Occupied Paris, to New York's infamous Albert 'The Cannibal' Fish.
 However meticulous and ingenious, none of them got away with murder.
 And, as this fascinating book shows, only painstaking investigation and forensics led to the final unmasking of the sadists and psychotics who sought such bloody concealment of their crimes".